maddypetersen/pierce-hacker-submissions/lessons-to-be-revised/2019-16-05-MSWord-Tut.md

 1. Student will be able to Insert page numbers.
 2. Student will be able to Place page numbers on the top or bottom of page
 3. Student will be able to place the numbers on the left or right side of page
 ## Materials:
-To complete this this tutorial a student must have word.
+To complete this this tutorial a student must have Microsoft Word.

 ## Overview:
-In this tutorial a student will learn how to add pages numbers to the top and to the bottom of pages in word, be able to create headers and footers, and set up their required margins.
+In this tutorial a student will learn how to add pages numbers to the top and/or to the bottom of pages in word, be able to create headers and footers, and set up their required margins.

 ## Lesson Steps/Components [as many as needed]:

 ### Inserting page numbers into a Word Document:

-1. Open a blank word document and click on the “insert” tab located at the top left of the page.
+1. Open a blank Word document and click on the “insert” tab located at the top left of the page.
 Then click on the “Header and Footer” tab located at the top left of the page.

-2. Click on “Page Number” and another tab will come up with 3 options, “Page number”, “Format Page Number” and “Erase Page Number”.
-This is where you are really able to set up the specifics of the locations of your page numbers.
+2. Click on “Page Number” and another tab will come up with 3 options, “Page Number”, “Format Page Number” and “Erase Page Number”.
+This is where you will set up the specifics of the location of your page numbers.

 3. Click on “Page Numbers” once more and  a window will open and allow you to Choose where exactly the page numbers will go in your document.